Sharing is caring!

 How to cross land border from Uyuni Bolivia to Jujuy, Argentina?

 I arrived in the am and from the bus stop (Nueva Terminal de Ómnibuses de Villazón, Av.
-Tumusla, Villazón, Bolivia) to the imigration at the border is about 35 mins walk.
+Tumusla, Villazón, Bolivia) to the immigration at the border is about 35 mins walk.
 I started walking but also keep an eye out for a taxi as I was tired from not much sleep at night in the bus.
-Gave a lift to a Argentian girl I met who was heading the same way and we both agreed it was a good idea to take the taxi because the queue was crazy long even at 7am!
+Gave a lift to a Argentina girl I met who was heading the same way and we both agreed it was a good idea to take the taxi because the queue was crazy long even at 7am!

 History of Argentina